EmuDeck/emudeck.github.io/docs/emulators/steamos/pcsx2.md

 **Important**

 Individual Widescreen and "No Interlace" cheats are no longer supported.
 These are now officially bundled with PCSX2 and can be enabled in the per-game settings menu.
-For a tutorial on how to use these in PCSX2, read https://github.com/dragoonDorise/EmuDeck/wiki/PCSX2-QT#how-to-use-widescreen-or-no-interlace-cheats.
+For a tutorial on how to use these in PCSX2, read [How to use Widescreen or No Interlace Cheats](#how-to-use-widescreen-or-no-interlace-cheats).

-For more detail, read https://forums.pcsx2.net/Thread-Sticky-Important-Patching-Notes-1-7-4546-Pnach-2-0
+For more detail, read [https://forums.pcsx2.net/Thread-Sticky-Important-Patching-Notes-1-7-4546-Pnach-2-0](https://forums.pcsx2.net/Thread-Sticky-Important-Patching-Notes-1-7-4546-Pnach-2-0)

 **Note:** This change means that the `cheats_ni` and `cheats_ws` are no longer used by PCSX2.
 Do not use these folders.
 PCSX2 will not recognize any files placed in these folders.